 You build a reputation and a record.

 In the rare case that a dispute arises (damage, refunds, chargebacks), having a public history of professional, consistent reviews strengthens your position with Airbnb Support.
+Hosts who maintain high standards often achieve Airbnb's Guest Favorite recognition.

 So no, reviews are far from meaningless.
 They’re leverage.
 And smart hosts use them always.